Russia, Iran, China oppose strike

 Involvement: Russia is Syria’s most powerful ally and has provided the military might behind President Bashar al-Assad’s grip on the country.
 Russia has significant economic and military interests in the country, such as a Mediterranean naval base at Tartus, that it is determined to keep.
 Throughout the years, it has staunchly shielded Syria from UN resolutions in the UN Security Council.

-Desired outcome: Putin has made it clear that as far as he's concerned, Assad isn't going anywhere for the time being.
-More broadly, some analysts see Putin using Syria as an opportunity to send a message that it's a force to be reckoned with -- one the United States and its allies can't ignore.
+Desired outcome: Russian President Vladimir Putin has made it clear that as far as he’s concerned, Assad isn’t going anywhere for the time being.
+He underscored his backing by inviting the Syrian President up to Moscow for a grinning photo opp.
+More broadly, some analysts say Putin is using Syria as an opportunity to make Russia – a pariah among Western countries after its aggressive moves in Ukraine – a key player in the Middle East that the United States and its allies can’t ignore.

 Reaction: Supports strike